isomerpages/ema-pl/_events/segc-youth/overview.md

 **Phase 2 – Clinic Sessions:**

-1. Shortlisted teams will attend a half-day virtual clinic session to aid deeper understanding of Singapore’s Energy Story.
+1. Shortlisted teams will attend a half-day virtual clinic session to aid deeper understanding of Singapore’s Energy Tra.

 2. Acquire additional Minecraft: Education Edition (M:EE) skills which will come in handy for your preparation and submission of a 5-min video to qualify for the final shortlisting round.